-The Introductory APR Jump
+The introductory APR jump

 Limits on Balance Transfers

-For many, using a personal loan for debt consolidation is also a great option.
-While credit card consolidation loans won’t offer a 0% introductory rate, you will have peace of mind knowing that you have a fixed APR, giving you a steady monthly payment over the life of the loan.
+A personal loan is a type of installment loan that can give you the funds you need to pay off your higher-interest credit card.
+You’ll have to pay off the personal loan, of course.
+But now you’ll have a loan with a fixed APR and a set regular monthly payment over the life of the loan.
 Plus, you will know exactly how long it will take you to pay it off because you get to choose the term to ensure payments fit your budget.

 Some lenders charge origination fees that can range from 1% to 5% of the total loan amount.
-Other lenders, like Discover Personal Loans®, do not charge any origination fees, closing costs or prepayment penalties, and so it may be to your benefit to explore those lenders who don’t charge these kinds of fees.
+Other lenders, like Discover Personal Loans, do not charge any origination fees, closing costs or prepayment penalties; it may be to your benefit to explore those lenders who don’t charge these kinds of fees.

 Many lenders have requirements around minimum amounts for personal loans.
 With a Discover personal loan, you can request any loan amount from $2,500 to $35,000.
 If you are looking to consolidate less than $2,500 of debt, then a balance transfer may be more of an ideal solution for you.